 A Bronchoscope (small tube) can be used to look inside the lungs or to take samples of fluid.
 Specialist heart diagnosis (such as Electrocardiogram, Echocardiogram, Cardiac Catheterization and Swan-Ganz Catheterization) can also be used to pinpoint the cause of the problem.

-Treatment of Fluid in the Lungs
+Treatment of Water in the Lungs

 In severe cases immediate Oxygen is required to assist breathing.
 Often painkillers and medications such as Morphine or Nitroglycerin can be administered to relieve anxiety, improve blood circulation and excretion of waste fluids.